samschott/maestral/README.md

 ## System requirements

-- macOS (10.13 or higher for binary) or Linux
+- macOS 10.14 Mojave or higher or Linux
 - Python 3.6 or higher
 - For the system tray icon on Linux:
   - [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator)